What does it mean to major in biochemistry?

 Why is the University of Mississippi a good place to study biochemistry?

-There are 26 faculty in the Department of Chemistry and Biochemistry with areas of expertise in analytical, biochemical, computational, electrochemical, environmental, forensic, inorganic, organic, physical, and theoretical chemistry.
-The four biochemists have a variety of research interests, including stability, calcium binding, dimerization of cadherins; DNA binding protein structure and function; metalloprotein design, enzymatic fuel cells, bio-inspired C-H activation, self-assembly, and foldamers for novel structures & functions.
+The faculty in the Department of Chemistry and Biochemistry have areas of expertise in analytical, biochemical, computational, electrochemical, environmental, forensic, inorganic, organic, physical, and theoretical chemistry.
+The biochemists have a variety of research interests, including stability, calcium binding, dimerization of cadherins; DNA binding protein structure and function; metalloprotein design, enzymatic fuel cells, bio-inspired C-H activation, self-assembly, and foldamers for novel structures & functions.

 The department is ranked in the top 50 (out of 555) chemistry departments in the U.S. for its production of undergraduate degrees in part because faculty members take a keen interest in the success of their students.
 They provide expert career advising and plenty of individual attention.
 Students may become involved in research with faculty members as early as the end of their freshman year, and many opportunities exist for students to become involved in funded summer research projects.
 It is not unusual for a biochemistry major to co-author a scientific article with a professor before graduating from UM.
 The Student Affiliates of the American Chemical Society provides a social setting for the exchange of ideas among students in the chemical sciences, arrange field trips to industry sites, and organize transportation to regional meetings of the American Chemical Society.